antimatter15/macos-background-cua-skill/README.md

-# macos-background-cua-skill
+# Agent Skill for Background App Computer Use on macOS

-A skill for Claude Code, Cursor CLI, or any other agent platform that enables computer use for background apps — similar to Sky Autopilot and OpenAI Codex Computer Use.
-That is, unlike regular "computer use" functionality, with this skill agents can drive apps on your computer in the background, without interfering with your ability to work on different apps in the foreground.
+This skill allows Claude, Cursor, or any other agent to operate apps in the background on a Mac.
+Like in Sky Autopilot and Codex CUA, with this skill, agents can drive apps on your computer in the background, without interfering with your ability to multitask and use your computer simultaneously.

 It's based on some code from the [OpenQwaq](https://en.wikipedia.org/wiki/OpenQwaq) project in 2011 (Alan Kay, et al), and some experiments I made in 2020: [antimatter15/microtask](https://github.com/antimatter15/microtask/blob/master/cocoa/test15.py), with some very-2026 enrichment by Claude Opus 3.7.